royal-lang/rl/README.md

 #### Async / Concurrent / Networking / Web-based Programming

-Bausslang should focus a lot on its networking domain and have networking concepts and web concepts built-in to its standard library.
+Royal should focus a lot on its networking domain and have networking concepts and web concepts built-in to its standard library.
 This includes but not limited to threading, concurrency, sockets, webclients, webservers, dom/xml/html manipulation, json etc.

 #### Minimal Compilation